arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 - All lectures will be held online, with either a pre-recorded link or a live stream provided.
 	- Feel free to ask questions via **Slack**.
 - The lectures will be updated via TimeEdit.
-- LLaboratory sessions will be led by teachers and TAs on campus.
+- LLaboratory sessions will be led by teacher and TAs on campus.
 See schedule.
-- Laboratory sessions do NOT have a mandatory attendance requirement, however, the presentation of the laboratory sessions is mandatory.
+- Laboratory sessions do NOT have a mandatory attendance requirement, however, you are required to demonstrate that you have completed each session.
 That is, it is largely a requirement to be on site if you are going to complete the course.
 - In order for you to have a chance to complete all laboratory sessions on time, you must be on site on campus.
 The laboratory sessions are of increasing scale and quickly become more complex.

 ## Participation